+"forearm brace" does not provide a surface contact area found on a buttstock assembly, when attached to a pistol.
+FTISB personnel found that the submitted sample cannot be assembled in an alternate configuration other than designed.
 Based on our evaluation, our Branch finds that the submitted device, when attached to a pistol-type firearm, does not design or redesign the host weapon to be fired from the shoulder.
-As received, the Accu-Pistol Brace does not incorporate a length of pull or design features similar to those of shoulder-fired weapons such as shotguns and rifles.

-Further, if the Steady Shot, LLC Accu-Pistol Brace as evaluated by our Branch; is assembled to a pistol, and intent was demonstrated to design or redesign the device's use by firing such a weapon from the shoulder, such a designing or redesigning would be the making or remaking of a weapon designed to be fired from the shoulder and if such a weapon incorporates a barrel length of less than 16 inches; this assembly would constitute the making of "a rifle having a barrel or barrels of less than 16 inches in length"; an NFA firearm as defined in 26 U.S.C. § 5845(a)(3).

-Further, the Accu-Pistol Brace, being a component which enhances the usefulness of the host pistol and in and of itself is not a firearm part required for the pistol to function as designed; is not a "defense article" as defined in the AECA, 27 CFR Section 447.11.
+Further, if the Steady Shot, LLC Accu-Pistol Brace as evaluated by our Branch; is assembled to a pistol, and intent was demonstrated to design or redesign the device's use by firing such a weapon from the shoulder, such a designing or redesigning would be the making or remaking of a weapon designed to be fired from the shoulder and if such a weapon incorporates a barrel length of less than 16 inches; this assembly would constitute the making of "a rifle having a barrel or barrels of less than 16 inches in length;" an NFA firearm as defined in 26 U.S.C. § 5845(a)(3).
+Further, the Accu-Pistol Brace, being a component which enhances the usefulness of the host pistol and in and of itself is not a firearm part required for the pistol to function as designed; is not a "defense article" as defined in the AECA, 27 CFR § 447.11.
 We also suggest that you should contact your State law enforcement authorities to determine if manufacture, transfer, or possession of the submitted Accu-Pistol Brace would be affected by any State law or local ordinances.
 FTISB cautions that these findings for the submitted Accu-Pistol Brace are based on the sample as submitted.
 If the design, dimensions, configuration, method of operation, materials used were changed, removed or added, this classification would be subject to review and a sample must be submitted to our Branch for a physical examination.
-To facilitate return of your sample, FTISB will return your sample via the accompanying FedEx account #(D) (6) minformation.
+To facilitate return of your sample, FTISB will return your sample via the accompanying FedEx account (b) (6) for finite information.
 We thank you for your inquiry and trust the foregoing has been responsive to your evaluation request.
-Please do not hesitate to contact us if additional information is needed.